ejhedman/checklist-app/public/docs/userGuide.md

 1. **Add Members**
    - Open the team card
    - Click "Add Member"
-   - Search for users by name or email
+   - Search for members by name or email
-   - Select users to add to the team
+   - Select members to add to the team

 2. **Remove Members**
    - Open the team card